USA Banner

 • Partial wages for State employees who support the SSO program.

-Again, refer to section 8 of Appendix B to 2 C.F.R.
-Part 225 (PDF) for specific information, and speak to your Regional Office for additional assistance.
+Again, refer to the Uniform Cost Principles at 2 CFR Part 200 Subpart E for specific information, and speak to your Regional Office for additional assistance.

 Back to top